tokilabs/atqr/libs/atqr/domain/src/lib/domain-spec/domain-definition/Emitted Events.md

     - ReminderToPlay! :challengeId :list
     - LastChanceToPlay! :challengeId :list
     - YourContenderIgnoredTheChallenge! :challenge
-    - YourJudgeRequestHaveBeenIgnored *WHERE IS IT IN DEADLINE MONITOR
     - YourOfficiationRequestHaveBeenIgnored! :challenge
     - TimeToOfficiateArrived! :challenge
     - YourJudgeIgnored! :challengeId :list
     - ChallengeFailed! :challenge
+    - LastChanceToOfficiateArrived!
+WHERE IS IT
-    - LastChanceToOfficiateArrived WHERE IS IT
+    - ChallengeIgnored!
+WHERE IS IT